gglockner/teslajson/README.md

 that the class does not need to be updated when there are changes in the underlying JSON API.

 This has been tested with Python 2.7 and Python 3.2.
+It has no dependencies beyond the standard Python libraries.

 ## Installation
 0. Download the repository zip file and uncompress it